 - Lecture: Class meetings will include a mixture of lecture and discussion.
-The purpose of the lectures will be to provide an introduction to the topic of the day, and an integrated overview of theory and research on the topic.
-Powerpoint slides will be posted before class, but will serve only to structure your own notes; you should expect to take your own notes during lecture. - Discussion: Each class meeting will also involve periods of group discussion related directly to the readings from the night before and the topic of the day.
+The purpose of the lectures will be to provide an introduction to the topic of the day, and an integrated overview of theory and research on the topic. - Discussion: Each class meeting will also involve periods of group discussion related directly to the readings from the night before and the topic of the day.
 This is meant to be a collaborative, active discussion, with the goal of exploring the important questions as fairly, extensively, and helpfully as possible.
 Discussion will take on a number of forms; possibilities include structured debates, informal class brainstorming, and small group activities. - Videos: We will also be watching videos during class, which will both supplement material in readings and lectures, and serve as sources of information themselves.
 If you miss a class and were not able to see a video, you should contact me and make an appointment to watch the missed video sometime before the next exam.